Promotes a learning experience of dance focusing on the inclusion/integration of multiple dance disciplines and their associated areas.

 Michaela is currently a choreographer and teacher in classical ballet and lyrical jazz for Dance Hub Malta.

-Gaby is currently passionate to finding ways to link dance and yoga from philosophical and technical perspectives.
-Gaby has an interest in guiding and facilitating young dancers and is looking forward with great pleasure to teaching at Dance Hub Malta.
+Gaby has an interest in guiding and facilitating young dancers and is looking forward with great pleasure to teaching contemporary dance at Dance Hub Malta.